yingying-xiang/HaloFormula/README.md

 # HaloFormula
 #Software and demo video
 #This software is currently compatible only with Windows.
-Development for macOS is in progress.